Deni247/Devnest/README.md

 ## Features😍

 - **Responsive Design**: Ensures the website looks great on all devices, including desktops, tablets, and smartphones.
+- **Website info**: Has a home page, about and contact for more details about the company
+- **SEO Optimization**: Implements best practices for search engine optimization to improve visibility.

+## Upcoming Features
-- **Dynamic Content**: Utilizes JavaScript and APIs to provide real-time updates and interactive elements.
+- **Dynamic Content**: Will utilize JavaScript and APIs to provide real-time updates and interactive elements.
 - **User Authentication**: Secure login and registration system with password encryption.
 - **Database Integration**: Connects to a backend database to store and retrieve user data.
-- **SEO Optimization**: Implements best practices for search engine optimization to improve visibility.

 ## Technologies Used💻

-- **Frontend**: HTML, CSS, JavaScript, React
+- **Frontend**: HTML, CSS
-- **Backend**: mongo
 - **Version Control**: Git, GitHub
 - **Design Tools**: Vs code